Understanding the Differences Between a Full Home Warranty and an Inspection Warranty

 An inspection warranty is specifically tied to the findings of a home inspection.
-This means that it only covers elements specified that have been inspected and reported to be without deficiencies.
+This means it only covers specified elements that have been inspected and reported to be without deficiencies.
 Essentially, if the inspection report indicates that a system or component is in good working order at the time of the inspection, it will be covered under the inspection warranty.
-This type of warranty provides peace of mind by ensuring that eligible repair expenses for issues that may develop after the inspection are covered.
+Inspection warranty provides structural components, major mechanical systems, certain appliances, and peace of mind by ensuring that eligible repair expenses for issues that may develop after the inspection are covered.
+Avoid costly surprises, follow our Home Inspection Checklist.

 Differences in Coverage Details